 Allergies – Cats with allergies can become drowsy and sleepy just like humans.

-Low Vitamin D3 Levels – Vitamin D3 and sunshine in general help balance and regulate proper sleep cycles in all mammals.
+Low Vitamin D3 Levels – Vitamin D3 (acquired through diet) and sunshine in general help balance and regulate proper sleep cycles in all mammals.

 Heavy Diet – A diet high in grains will eventually lead to sluggish energy and general energy burn out.

 Flu/Cold – Colds, flues, viruses, and any kind of upper respiratory infection will make a cat at any age very sleepy.